The IUSSI International Congress

 European IUSSI congress

 Hosted by Professor Lotta Sundström on behalf of the North-west European Section, the conference is planned to take place from the 8th August (arrival and registration) to the 11th August 2016.
-The call for symposia will be launched in late April/early May 2015, with a final deadline for submission in August 2015.
-Please put this conference in your diaries, as it’s sure to be a great one!
+The call for symposia is now open, with a final deadline for submission of 1 September 2015.
+You can find more details in a flier downloadable here.

 Other Meetings & courses of interest to social insect researchers